purplezky/bitcoin-git/README.md

-Bitcoin subversion clone
+listtransactions feature
 ========================
-This branch is a clone of the subversion tree, kept up-to-date via 'git svn fetch'.
+This is a slightly-modified version of jgarzik's 'listtransactions' patch.